drashland/website/.github/ISSUE_TEMPLATE/documentation_page_issue.md

 ## Summary

-{enter summary of issue}
+Explain what the issue is

 ## Expected Behavior

-{describe what you think the expected behavior should be}
+Describe what you think the expected behavior should be